-Prior to this time, they were known as the Trucial States, Sheikdoms that were allied with the UK since the 1820s but not united.
-In 1968 the British announced the withdrawal of their protectorate and discussions began to form a new country.
+Prior to this time, the Emirates were known as the Trucial States, Sheikdoms that were allied with the UK since the 1820s but not united.
+In 1968, the British announced the withdrawal of their protectorate, and discussions began to form a new country.

 Who is the ruler of the UAE?

-The President of the United Arab Emirates is elected by the Federal Supreme Council.
-Since the country’s unification, this has been the ruler of the Abu Dhabi Emirate, while the role of the country’s Vice President and Prime Minister has been held by the ruler of Dubai.
+The Federal Supreme Council elects the President of the United Arab Emirates.
+Since the country’s unification, this has been the ruler of Abu Dhabi Emirate, while the ruler of Dubai has held the role of the country’s Vice President and Prime Minister.

 Who is the ruler of Dubai then?

-Since the 1830s, Dubai’s ruling family has been the Al Maktoum’s and since January 2006, Emir Sheikh Mohammed bin Rashid Al Maktoum has been the ruler of Dubai, as well as elected Vice President & Prime Minister of UAE.
+Since the 1830s, Dubai’s ruling family has been the Al Maktoums, and since January 2006, Emir HH Sheikh Mohammed bin Rashid Al Maktoum has been the ruler of Dubai, as well as elected Vice President & Prime Minister of UAE.

 The Crown Prince of Dubai is Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum.